keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 3. Ensure the new table is included in your output mapping and can be loaded into Storage after the transformation runs.

 ### Case Sensitivity in Snowflake
 Remember, Snowflake treats table names as case-sensitive.
-Use **double quotes** to avoid errors, like FROM "MyInputTable" instead of FROM MyInputTable.
+Use **double-quotes** to avoid errors, like FROM "MyInputTable" instead of FROM MyInputTable.

 ### Incremental Processing
 Use incremental processing in both input and output mappings to handle data more efficiently, similar to how you manage data in source components.

 **Input mapping increments:** To have your transformation handle data in increments, you need input tables generated using incremental loading.
-This approach uses a hidden `_timestamp` column in Keboola Storage and allows the input mapping's the `Data Changed in the Last` filter to process only newly added or changed records, streamlining your transformation workspace.
+This approach uses a hidden `_timestamp` column in Keboola Storage and allows the input mapping's `Data Changed in the Last` filter to process only newly added or changed records, streamlining your transformation workspace.

 If your increments need specific conditions, you can clone the entire input table and specify the increments using a WHERE clause in SQL or similar logic in